 Walk the Bow River and Fenland Trails

-This museum is named for Catharine Robb, a Boston debutante and Peter Whyte, one of Banff’s early community leaders.
+This museum is named for Catharine Robb Whyte, a Boston debutante, and Peter Whyte, one of Banff’s early community leaders.
 The couple were artists, travellers and hugely supportive of their hometown of Banff.

 The museum’s holdings include archives of photographs, sound recordings, newspaper clippings and other bits of historic interest.
-It also has more than 6,400 works of art as well as artifacts from Aboriginal people, outfitters, immigrants and explorers who helped shape the area.
-The museum’s collection also includes several homes showing early architecture in Banff.
+It also has more than 6,400 works of art as well as artifacts from Indigenous people, outfitters, immigrants and explorers who helped shape the area.
+The museum’s collection also includes homes showcasing early architecture in Banff.

 Gateway to the Rockies is its permanent exhibition about explorers and adventurers, and the museum brings in work from renowned artists several times a year for exhibitions.

-Admission is $10 for adults and $5 for students.
-Children 12 and younger can visit for free.
+Admission is $12 for adults, $10 for seniors and $5 for students.
+Children under 12 can visit for free.

 111 Bear St., 403-762-2291, whyte.org

-The food is campfire-inspired.
+The food at Park Distillery, Restaurant and Bar is campfire-inspired.
 Mostly that means it’s heavy on the wood-fired, spit-roasted and smokey flavours, and light on any formalities.
 You are there to eat and have a good time.
-For a snack, order the cornflake pulled pork fingers.
-For something more, get wild tinfoil trout or mac n’ cheese that comes with buttermilk fried chicken.
-If you are there with a friend, get the Mess Hall Standard which includes ribs, rotisserie chicken, pork n’ beans, wings, smokies, potato salad, coleslaw and cornbread.
+For a snack, order the warm spinach and four cheese dip.
+For something more, get seared B.C. salmon or rotisserie chicken.

 219 Banff Ave., Banff, 403-762-5114, parkdistillery.com

-It was introduced as a pilot project in 2017 and this year, the On-It bus is back and operating from mid-May to early October.
+It was introduced as a pilot project in 2017 and this year, the On-It bus returns again to operate over spring and summer.
 It’s $10 each way for a bus trip from Calgary to Banff.
-It will pick you up in downtown Calgary (1 Street and 8 Avenue S.W.) or the Crowfoot LRT station and drop you off at the Banff High School.
-You can purchase additional tickets that will take you from Banff to Lake Louise or Johnston Canyon.
+It will pick you up in downtown Calgary (1 Street and 8 Avenue S.W.), the Crowfoot LRT station or the Somerset/Bridlewood LRT station and drop you off at the Banff Elk Street transit stop.
 An On-It bus ticket also gets you a transfer ticket to use the Roam bus all day.
-That bus takes you to destinations in and around Banff, including Cave & Basin, Lake Minnewanka, Sulphur Mountain and the Banff Springs Hotel.
+That bus takes you to destinations in and around Banff, including Sulphur Mountain and the Banff Springs Hotel.